 Other recent credits include UK casting for ARD/Degeto's Little America, produced by FFP New Media and directed by Dror Zahavi and Roberto Faenza's Resilient, produced by Jean Vigo.

 Regional casting work includes and Narziss und Goldmund by Stefan Ruzowitsky, Amelie rennt (German Film Award 2018, Berlinale 2017) and La Corrispondenza, directed by Giuseppe Tornatore.

-In the early 1990s Cassandra worked for one of Broadway’s top commercial producers, where she helped produce two national tours of Love Letters and served as a company manager.
-Other stage credits include three summers at the Tony Award-winning La Jolla Playhouse and two seasons at the Opera Company of Philadelphia.
-Cassandra was also a founding member of Ethan Hawke’s New York-based theater company, Malaparte.
+Cassandra started off in casting back in New York in the 1990s, working with Sheila Jaffe and Georgianne Walken.
+She also worked for one of Broadway’s top commercial producers, Richard Frankel.
+Other theater experience includes three summers at the Tony Award-winning La Jolla Playhouse and two seasons at the Opera Company of Philadelphia.
+Cassandra was a founding member of Ethan Hawke’s New York-based theater company, Malaparte.

 Cassandra holds an MFA in acting from Trinity Repertory Company, and a BA from the University of Pennsylvania.

 She is a member of the Casting Society of America (CSA), the International Casting Directors Network (ICDN) and the International Academy of Television Arts and Sciences.